vivien/i3blocks-contrib/README.md

 [i3blocks](https://github.com/vivien/i3blocks), contributed by the community.

-It is officially maintained by a bench of active i3blocks crafters.
+It is officially maintained by @kb100 with the help of a bench of active i3blocks crafters.

 Each release of this repository will be guaranteed to work against a given [release](https://github.com/vivien/i3blocks/releases) of